Housing Navigator, Safe Parking Program – Full Time, Hourly Non-Exempt.

 Qualifications and Requirements for this Position:

-- 3 years of non-profit or related experience strongly preferred;
+- A minimum of 3 years of non-profit or related experience strongly preferred;

 - Bachelor’s Degree in Business Administration, Real Estate Studies, Human Services or comparable combination of education/work related experience required;

 - Experience in a social services setting with working knowledge of case management systems and planning techniques;